Reinhard Busse: Excerpt of other activities and memberships

-In addition, from 2015 to 2018, Busse acted as speaker of the board of directors of the then newly established inter-university Berlin School of Public Health (BSPH), involving Alice Salomon University of Applied Sciences Berlin, Charité, and Technical University of Berlin, and aimed at training a new generation of public health professionals in Germany and the world.
+In addition, from 2015 to 2018, Busse acted as speaker of the board of directors of the then newly established inter-university Berlin School of Public Health (BSPH), involving Alice Salomon University of Applied Sciences Berlin, Charité, and Technische Universität Berlin, and aimed at training a new generation of public health professionals in Germany and the world.
 Busse was instrumental in setting up and designing the BSPH's public health master's program.
 Since 2017, Busse has supported the School of Public Health at Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana, in setting up a new master's program in Health Systems' Research and Management.